Experiential Term (E-Term) at Ferrum College is your opportunity for hands-on learning experiences.

 ENG 207: Representations of the Holocaust through Literature and Film(local travel)

 ENG 210: World Folktales & Literature (local travel)

-ENG 213: Literature and Film of the American West (local travel)
+ENG 213: Literature and Film of the American Frontier (local travel)

 MTH 106: Math Manipulatives (no travel)